vijaysharm/ehyo-android/README.md

 Ehyo
 ====
-An android scaffolding command line tool.
+An Android scaffolding command line tool.
+Heavyily inspired by and loosely named after the yeoman web scaffolding tool.
+The goal of this project is to provide a command line tool for developers looking to perform worry free boiler-plate operations to their Android projects.

 Developing using Eclipse
 ------------------------
-`mvn dependency:sources`
-`mvn dependency:resolve -Dclassifier=javadoc`
-`mvn eclipse:eclipse`
+`mvn clean package dependency:sources dependency:resolve -Dclassifier=javadoc eclipse:eclipse`

 Building the jar
 ----------------